Home BlogDitch Food Rules The Truth About Superfoods: Everyday Heroes on Your Plate

 Superfoods: marketing, not nutrients

-Superfoods is purely a marketing term, confirmed by trusty Wikipedia.
-There you have it; superfoods is a marketing gimmick, not a nutritional or scientific term.
+Superfoods are purely marketing terms, confirmed by Wikipedia.
+There you have it: superfoods are a marketing gimmick, not a nutritional or scientific term.

 ‘Super’ functional foods